ModelOriented/hstats/README.md

   \tilde H^2_{jk} = \frac{A_{jk}}{\frac{1}{n} \sum_{i = 1}^n \left[F(\boldsymbol x_i)\right]^2}.
 $$

-This statistic would tell us how much of the total variance of the predictions comes from the pairwise interaction of $x_j$ and $x_k$.
+This statistic measures how much of the total variance of the predictions comes from the pairwise interaction of $x_j$ and $x_k$.

 Another possibility would be to use the unnormalized test statistic on the scale of the predictions, i.e., $\sqrt{A_{jk}}$.

 ### Total interaction strength of all variables together

-In the spirit of [2], we can say: if the model is additive in all features (no interactions), then
+If the model is additive in all features (no interactions), then

 $$
 	F(\boldsymbol x) = \sum_{j}^{p} F_j(x_j).